 - 1. The election of the Board of Directors, consisting of five (5) members, to serve until the next annual meeting of stockholders or until their successors are duly elected and qualified; - 2.
-The approval of amendments to the Company's Amended and Restated 2011 Equity Incentive Plan and certain related matters discussed in the proxy statement; - 3.
-The ratification of the Audit Committee's appointment of Marcum LLP as the Company's independent registered public accounting firm for the year ending December 31, 2017; and - 4.
+The ratification of the Audit Committee's appointment of Marcum LLP as the Company's independent registered public accounting firm for the year ending December 31, 2018; - 3.
+The approval of an amendment to the Company's Amended and Restated 2011 Equity Incentive Plan to increase the number of shares issuable thereunder (the "Plan Amendment"); and - 4.
 Consideration and action upon any other matter which may properly come before the annual meeting or any adjournment thereof.